 Since 2016, Lynnette Fernandez-Cuesta and Matthieu Foll are members of the French MESOBANK Scientific Council

-Members of the Rare Cancers Genomics Team at IARC have participated as invited speaker, invited discussant, or been selected for oral presentations in the following international renown meetings:
+Members of the Rare Cancers Genomics Team at IARC have participated as invited speaker, invited discussant, or been selected for oral presentations in the following international renown conferences:

 Intra-tumour heterogeneity of pleural mesothelioma at the single cell level.
 Department of Defence (DoD, USA).
 Coordinators.
 Active.

 Transcriptomic characterization of biphasic and sarcomatoid malignant pleural mesotheliomas.
 La Ligue Contre le Cancer (LNCC, France).
 Appel d’offres 2020.
 Coordinators.
 Active.